 I’m thinking of starting a Kickstarter fundraiser to see if I can make the Swahili edition a reality.
 My goal is to cover my expenses and give every kid a free book.
 In the meantime, perhaps you’d like to donate a book to a child in need.

 I’ve been donating my time to schools and children in need for over a decade.
 But now my life-savings is gone and I am living month-to-month.
 Then I saw this inspirational video, Pay It Forward With Pizza, and thought I should try it.
-I’ve donated books to teachers, dozens of schools, Peace Corp volunteers in Paraguay and more.
+I’ve donated books to teachers, dozens of schools, Peace Corps volunteers in Paraguay and more.
 So — Please help me!
 Buy a book signed by the author (me) for a child that otherwise couldn’t have one.
 This book will be donated on your behalf.
 You can actually read the English version of Falling Uphill: The Secret of Life free online, but that doesn’t compare to giving the kids their own paper book and pencil, eraser and paper to draw their own dream